Opposition never asked for NRO: Naek

 Naek, who had prepared the elaborate draft of amendments to the National Accountability Ordinance (NAO) 1999, said that along with the FATF-specific laws, the government had called for amendments to the NAO and the Pakistan People’s Party (PPP) and the Pakistan Muslim League-Nawaz (PML-N) had given it a draft of changes.
 “That’s all.
 It is not in my knowledge as to who demanded the NRO, when and where.
 I don’t know why these amendments are being dubbed as such.”

-The former law minister said it was up to the government to accept the recommendations of the PPP and PML-N. “Since they solicited the amendments to the NAO, we suggested thirty-four changes.
+The former law minister said it was up to the government to accept the recommendations of the Pakistan People’s Party (PPP) and the Pakistan Muslim League-Nawaz (PML-N).
+“Since they solicited the amendments to the NAO, we suggested thirty-four changes.
 We never insisted that the government must accept them.”

 Naek said that in the meeting the official representatives had stated that the government would look into the proposed changes and get back.
 “Since then there has been no contact between the two sides about these amendments.”

-He said it was known that the government had accepted the amendments prescribed by the PPP and PML-N to the FATF laws.
+He said it was known that the government had accepted the amendments prescribed by the PPP and PML-N to the Financial Action Task Force (FATF) laws.
 That is why, he said, these legislations were unanimously passed by both the Houses of Parliament with the opposition’s support.

+Naek said the Financial Action Task Force (FATF) laws introduced by the government required improvement, which the opposition parties did and the other side accepted it.

 Naek said the parleys were confined to only putting forward proposals and there was nothing more than that.
 “There was no question of seeking an NRO by the opposition parties and giving it by the government.”